 According to the Centers for Disease Control and Prevention (CDC), as many as 2 out of every 100 people carry MRSA, and this can include staff in nursing facilities.
 Carrying the virus is not the same as being infected by the virus.
 If a staff member is a MRSA carrier and tends to an elderly person’s bedsore, the elderly person could easily develop a MRSA infection in their open wounds.
 Urinary tract infections could even turn into severe MRSA infections if there’s negligent medical care happening.

-Due to old age, comorbidities, and weakened immune systems, nursing home residents are at a higher risk of suffering from a variety of MRSA complications such as blood poisoning, sepsis, kidney failure, pneumonia, bone and joint infections, and even death.
+Due to old age, comorbidities, and weakened immune systems, nursing home residents are at a higher risk of suffering from a variety of MRSA complications, such as blood poisoning, sepsis, kidney failure, pneumonia, bone and joint infections, and even death.

 • Respiratory syncytial virus (RSV)